h1ppox99/powerflow-gnn/README.md

 tar -xf data.tar.gz
 rm data.tar.gz
 ```
+Or one can download the dataset "dataset_pf_opf.zip" from (https://figshare.com/articles/dataset/PowerGraph/22820534) and unzip it under `data/raw/`.
 ## Running an Experiment

 To launch a training run with the default GraphSAGE configuration, use: